-Tricolored Bat (Perimyotis subflavus)

-Federal Listing Status: Proposed Endangered State Listing Status: N/A
+Tricolored Bat (Perimyotis subflavus) Federal Listing Status: Proposed Endangered State Listing Status: N/A

 Species Description: A vast majority of Nebraska is within the northern long-eared bat (NLEB) range while the entire state is within the tri-colored bat (TCB) range.
 Nebraska contains suitable forested habitat for foraging and roosting during the species' summer occupancy period (April 1st-September 30th).
 The NLEB primarily forages and roosts in the interior of dense forests.
 The TCB is more versatile foraging and roosting in the forest interior and edges.
-When outdoor temperatures consistently drop below 50°F and daylight hours decrease in the fall (opposite in spring), these species migrate to the entrances of caves and mines for fall swarming and spring staging before and after the hibernation period (November 16th-March 31st), a period that lasts from August 15th to March 31st.
+In the fall, when outdoor temperatures consistently drop below 50°F and daylight hours decrease, these species migrate to the entrances of hibernacula for fall swarming from August 16th to November 15th.
+During the winter, they predominately hibernate in caves and abandoned mines from November 16th to March 31st.
+In the spring, when temperatures and daylight hours begin to increase, they begin emerging from hibernacula for spring staging (April 1st to May 14th) in preparation to migrate to their summer ranges.
 Caves and mines in Nebraska with documented use by these species occur in Cass, Greeley, Lancaster, and Sarpy counties.
 A deep rock crevice in a limestone cliff face on the Missouri River in Dixon County also has documented use during winter.
 Due to this finding, we suspect that these species also hibernate in deep rock crevices along the Missouri River (upstream of Ponca, Nebraska), Niobrara River, and Republican Rivers where rocky outcroppings are available.